naomihunt25/ceioty-media/README.md

 The site will be designed with a focus on the target audience's needs, ensuring a positive user experience.
 Features like quick navigation, easy-to-read fonts, and fast load times will be prioritised for ease of access.
 The content will also be optimised for accessibility, providing an inclusive experience for all users.

 4. **Interactive elements**:
-The website will feature interactive elements, such as hover effects, image sliders, and collapsible content sections, making the site engaging and user-friendly.
+The website will feature interactive elements, such as hover effects and image sliders, making the site engaging and user-friendly.
 This will encourage users to explore the services offered and contact the company.

 ### Ceioty Media's goals
-1. **Increase customer engagement**: Encourage visitors to explore services, view the portfolio, and contact Ceioty Media for bookings or inquiries.
+1. **Increase customer engagement**: Encourage visitors to explore services, view the portfolio, and contact Ceioty Media for bookings or enquiries.

 2. **Showcase portfolio to raise brand awareness**: Highlight the company’s specialisation in drone services, including event coverage, business promotion, inspections, and B-Roll footage, with visually engaging content.